 A partnership is a form of a business entity that provides many more advantages than any other form of business entity.
 There are several basic principles of a partnership that once understood, the reader can use to his advantage in the small business world.
-Below are a description and an explanation of the basic principles of a partnership and the corresponding legal impact.
+Below are descriptions and an explanations of the basic principles of a partnership and the corresponding legal impact.

 Historically partnerships were created due to family business operations.
 The typical relationship was father and son in business.
 It was normal in farming and in the old town business operations.
 As the judicial system expanded and attorneys saw opportunities in lawsuit litigation to attach to the assets of both or all partners for the negligent act of one partner, many of the traditional partnerships converted to corporation status.
 This is clearly the distinctive disadvantage of a partnership.
 If your partner is sued for a negligent act in business operations, then you are exposed to having your assets attached from a lawsuit.